hpyproject/hpy/docs/porting-guide.rst

-**IMPORTANT**: the contract of ``tp_traverse`` is that it must visit all the ``HPyFields`` contained within given struct, or more precisely "owned" by given Python object (in the sense of the "owner" argument to ``HPyField_Store``), and nothing more or less.
+**IMPORTANT**: the contract of ``tp_traverse`` is that it must visit all the ``HPyFields`` contained within given struct, or more precisely "owned" by given Python object (in the sense of the "owner" argument to ``HPyField_Store``), and nothing more, nothing less.
 Some Python implementations may choose to not call the provided ``tp_traverse`` if they know how to visit all the ``HPyFields`` by other means (for example, when they track them internally already).
 The debug mode will check this contract.